Creating a custom project

 Create directory with appropriate name and copy /deployment/build.gradle

-into it, customise this new build.gradle
+into it, customize this new build.gradle

 as required and start adding your code/files, ensuring that the installDist

-gradle task copies any output into the appropriate location within the deployment Docker image build directory (see the Manager endpoints and file paths).
+Gradle task copies any output into the appropriate location within the deployment Docker image build directory (see the Manager endpoints and file paths).

 Adding UI apps/components